 Value #2.
 Enjoy a clean campus

 Not interested in seeing socks hung on doorknobs?
-Hangover students sitting next to you in class?
+Students hungover sitting next to you in class?

 A Christian college often avoids most of those.
 Less stress and less partying is beneficial to your schoolwork in the long run, and will help you to focus on why you're really in college.